marklawton/writeups/jumpbox/README.md

 kube-system   storage-provisioner                1/1     Running   24 (36m ago)    262d

-I'm guessing this one is the one im interested in :  jumpbox-admin-7d56d4b67d-tcpt6
+I'm guessing this one is the one we're interested in :  jumpbox-admin-7d56d4b67d-tcpt6

 ```
 ```
-So went in on one trying to start a pod and attacxh /root to it but got no where fast, reading some bits i realised i needed a token to escalate some privleges
+So went in on one trying to start a pod and attach /root to it but got no where fast, reading some bits I realised I needed a token to escalate some privleges
 ```
 ### Googling kubernetes token location
 ```